CaolanOH/CaolanOH/README.md

   * AWS

-🌱 I’m currently learning Spring while revising some JavaScript, Python and PostgreSQL
+🌱 At the moment learning Spring while revising some JavaScript, Python and PostgreSQL
 <!--
 **CaolanOH/CaolanOH** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.